Ofesco/API-Documentation-Guide/README.md

 # API-Documentation-Guide

-# Welcome to The API Documentation Guide!
+# API Documentation Guide!

 # Summary
-With over 6 years of experience in the realm of technical writing, I've found myself fielding inquiries from both newcomers and mid-level technical writers, as well as startup owners, all curious about the ins and outs of API guideline documentation.
-In response to this demand, I've taken the initiative to craft and publish a comprehensive guide.
-My aim is to provide practical assistance to those seeking to enhance their API development processes and understanding.
-Your journey to mastering APIs starts here, and I trust this document will prove to be a valuable asset in achieving that goal.																																									........
+With more than a decade of experience in technical writing, I have frequently been approached by entry-level and mid-career technical writers, as well as startup founders, seeking clarity on API guideline documentation.
+In response to this consistent demand, I developed and published a comprehensive guide designed to address these needs.
+This resource offers practical, actionable insights to help readers strengthen their understanding of APIs and improve their API development practices.
+I hope it serves as a valuable reference as you advance toward mastery in this domain.																																								........
 Leo O Okore

 <div style="page-break-after: always"></div>